HMS Circe (1892): Design and construction

 Circe was 230 ft long between perpendiculars, with a beam of 27 ft and a draught of 12 ft.
 Displacement was 810 LT.
 Two triple-expansion steam engines, fed by four locomotive boilers, drove two propeller shafts.
 The machinery was heavier than that installed in the Sharpshooters, and was slightly downrated (from 3600 ihp to 3500 ihp) to improve reliability.
 This gave a speed of 18.7 kn.

-The ship was armed with two 4.7-inch (120 mm) QF guns mounted fore and aft on the ships centreline, backed up by four 3-pounder (47 mm) guns (two in single mounts on the ship's beam and two in casemates forward) and a single Gardner machine gun.
+The ship was armed with two 4.7-inch (120 mm) QF guns mounted fore and aft on the ship's centreline, backed up by four 3-pounder (47 mm) guns (two in single mounts on the ship's beam and two in casemates forward) and a single Gardner machine gun.
 Five 14-inch torpedo tubes were fitted (one fixed in the ship's bow and two twin mounts), with three reload torpedoes carried.
 The ship had a crew of 91.

 Circe was laid down at Sheerness Dockyard on 11 January 1891 and launched on 14 June 1892.
 She reached a speed of 19.3 kn during sea trials and was completed in May 1893 at a cost of £61,979.

 Service

-In August 1894 Circe took part in that year's Naval Manoeuvres, and in July 1896 again took part in the Manoeuvres, On 26 June 1897 Circe was present at the Jubilee Fleet Review at Spithead.
+In August 1894 Circe took part in that year's Naval Manoeuvres, and in July 1896 again took part in the Manoeuvres.
+On 26 June 1897 Circe was present at the Jubilee Fleet Review at Spithead.
 Circe took part in the 1900 Naval Manoeuvres in July that year.

 In 1901 Circe was re-engined and had her locomotive boilers replaced by Thornycroft water-tube boilers.
 This greatly increased the power and reliability of the ship's machinery, which delivered 5800 ihp during sea trials, giving a speed of 21.6 kn.
-Despite these improvement, she was still too slow for effective use against much faster torpedo boats and destroyers.
+Despite these improvements, she was still too slow for effective use against much faster torpedo boats and destroyers.
 Lieutenant Stewart Ayscough Perry-Ayscough was appointed in command on 31 March 1902, and in October that year she was based at Harwich for fishery duties and as tender to the coast guard ship stationed there.
 She paid off at Sheerness on 11 December 1902, when her crew transferred to HMS Landrail, while Circe went to Govan to be fitted with new engines and boilers.